 - Real Life

-- Despicable Me.
-At urging, Gru enters the girls he adopted at a shooting gallery, and discovers the main target actually can't be knocked down with the guns provided.
+- Despicable Me: At urging, Gru enters the girls he adopted at a shooting gallery, and discovers the main target actually can't be knocked down with the guns provided.
 Regardless of how much he actually cared about the girls at this point, Gru clearly isn't happy that he got cheated, so his solution?
 He has a go, and uses a ray gun to level the whole stand.
-The man who cheated them decides to give Gru the prize after that.
+The man who cheated them decides it's in his best interest to give Gru the prize after that.

 - In Mulan, the villain Shan Yu charges his entire army against what is about 30 or 40 soldiers.
-Naturally, the Conservation of Ninjutsu wasn't on his side.
+Naturally, the Conservation of Ninjutsu wasn't on his side, largely because the titular character deliberately sets off an avalanche to swallow up the entire army.

 - From Sister Act, this song.
 To put it in comparison, the man singing killed a mole (aka a spy) by a single gunshot (which his girl saw).
 For that former mistress, he wants to drill, shoot, stab, drown, disembowel, or "give her skull a big dent with a blunt instrument."
 All while dancing to disco/jazz and having his henchmen sing backup.